Open Course Tuition Information

 *The $25 fee for NCCRS exams comes from using the online proctoring service, Proctor U. If you use your own qualified proctor, this fee is waived.

-The costs associated with earning credit via Portfolio Assessment are structured around how many credits a student earns after they complete the PLA-100 and PLA-200 courses.
-The first 12 credits a student attempts through portfolio assessment costs $350.
-After the first 12 credits earned via portfolio assessments, students pay $200 for every additional six credits.
+The costs associated with earning credit via Portfolio Assessment are structured around how many credits an enrolled student earns after they complete the PLA-100 and PLA-200 courses.
+The first 12 credits a student attempts through portfolio assessment costs $363.
+After the first 12 credits earned via portfolio assessments, students pay $206 for every additional six credits.
 These prices are consistent for students using in-state and out-of-state tuition rates.